karl-hajjar/karl-hajjar.github.io/index.md

 # About me
-I am a 2nd year PhD student at [Laboratoire de Mathématiques d'Orsay](https://www.imo.universite-paris-saclay.fr/fr/) under the supervision of [Lénaïc Chizat](https://lchizat.github.io/) and [Christophe Giraud](https://www.imo.universite-paris-saclay.fr/~giraud/), working on a mathematical theory of deep neural networks.
-I mainly study the dynamics induced by gradient methods in the large-width limit to try to discover interesting properties that would shed light on why such models work so well in practice.
+I have completed my PhD in January 2024 at [Laboratoire de Mathématiques d'Orsay](https://www.imo.universite-paris-saclay.fr/fr/) under the supervision of [Lénaïc Chizat](https://lchizat.github.io/) and [Christophe Giraud](https://www.imo.universite-paris-saclay.fr/~giraud/), working on a mathematical theory of deep neural networks.
+I mainly studied the dynamics induced by gradient methods in the large-width limit to try to discover interesting properties that would shed light on why such models work so well in practice.
 I graduated from Ecole Polytechnique in 2017 and completed my Masters in 2018 at Ecole Normale Supérieure.
-Before my PhD, I worked two years in Berlin for Zalando as a research engineer.
+Before my PhD, I worked two years in Berlin at Zalando as a research engineer.

 My research interests are around statistics and optimisation, and my goal is to develop a rigorous theory of deep neural networks, even if it is at the cost of studying simpler models than the ones actually used in practice, because I believe